 If you’re applying to study at Harven School of English from overseas, it may seem a little daunting travelling to a new country and settling into a different culture.

-To help ease the uncertainty, we’ve put together these ten top tips to make sure you have a smooth start to life at the school.
+To help ease the uncertainty, we’ve put together these top tips to ensure you have a smooth start to life at the school.

 If you live outside of the UK or EU, the first thing you need to do before making any further plans is to apply for your visa.
 You can check whether you require a UK visa online.